 Yes, it is free to participate in the Competition Stadium and in Fuel Up to Play 60.
 To create a team or competition, we ask that you enroll in Fuel Up to Play 60 and become a Program Advisor.
 Only Program Advisors can create teams and competitions.

 If you are a Fuel Up to Play 60 Program Advisor, log on to your Dashboard and click on the Competition Stadium tab.
 (If you are not a Program Advisor, you have the option to become one by checking a box on your Dashboard.)
 You will want to first build a team or select from teams already listed in the Competition Stadium to be part of the competition.
 As the person who builds the team, you are the Team Coach.
-There are two different types of competitions: pre-set competitions (suggestions offered by Fuel Up to Play 60) and write-in (or custom) competitions.
-These can be private (limited to teams in your school or district, as you select) or public (open to any team in your school or district to join).
+There are two different types of competitions: pre-set competitions (suggestions offered by Fuel Up to Play 60) and write-in (or custom) competitions that you create.
+These can be private (limited to teams in your school or district that you select) or public (open to any team in your school or district to join).
+Why not think about tying a competition to one of this year’s Campaigns!

 Visit the Competition Stadium on your Educator Dashboard (you must be a Program Advisor to have access to the Competition Stadium) and click the “Resources” tab for access to an Overview and FAQs.